Hidden Lake Academy: History

 The school was founded in 1994 by Dr. Leonard Buccelatto in Dahlonega, Georgia.
 It was intended to "fill the need for a specialty school to fill the gap between services of residential treatment centers and traditional boarding schools."

-In January 2009, after the bankruptcy hearing, a new branch was started under the name Creekside Wilderness Academy.
-It shared the same address and facilities with Hidden Lake Academy.
-In July 2011, the school closed.
+A federal class action lawsuit against the school by a group of parents was filed in 2006.
+Although denied class action status, the parties settled out of court for $400,000.
+The lawsuit caused a drop in student enrollments and cost the school $1.5 million in legal fees.
+This, combined with the impact of a poor economy, led the school to file for bankruptcy under Chapter 11 in 2009.

+After the bankruptcy hearing, the school was renamed "Ridge Creek School".

+In 2011, a disturbance occurred in which multiple students tried to leave the school.
+This resulted in the Lumpkin County Sheriff's Office being called out to the scene.
+The school closed later that year.

 About the program

 New students had typically struggled with homework, depression, anger management, or various addictions.
 Some students were from outside the United States.
-The student population ranged from about 15 to 200.
+The student population ranged from 15 to 200.
 Hidden Lake Academy was accredited by the Southern Association of Colleges and Schools (SACS), the Southern Association of Independent Schools (SAIS), and the Georgia Accreditation Commission (GAC).

-The staff recommended that most of the students attend small colleges or boarding schools, although a few attended larger universities or went back to ordinary high schools, against the school's recommendations.

-Books were screened, and students were not allowed to possess any literature containing sex or drug references/pictures.
-Magazines, newspapers, and journals were also screened, and any inappropriate articles were cut out to allow the student to have reading material without negative influences.
-Incoming and outgoing mail were no longer screened by staff, but some letters were not permitted if they were from friends.
-The school did not always let students know when they received letters.

-Peer groups, the school's method of group therapy, started with about ten students and one counselor.
-Students arrived at all times during the school year and were expected to stay for 18 months.
-During that time the students received an education tailored for those with learning differences and/or disabilities, and which included group therapy.
-Like other behavioral modification institutions dedicated to improving behaviors, Hidden Lake Academy put students through different developmental tracks.